shanedrabing/gref/README.md

     dot -Tsvg gref/gv/biblio.gv -o gref/svg/biblio.svg
 ```

 Congratulations!
 You have now rendered your first citation graph.
 This source vector graphics file supports hyperlinks.
 Try opening some of the references on the [example graph](https://raw.githubusercontent.com/shanedrabing/gref/main/docs/gref/svg/biblio.svg) in a new tab.
+Otherwise, check out some of the other outputs found in the [example database](docs/gref).

 ## Available Commands